Frequently asked questions.

 How is Infinna™ different from other textile fibers?

 First and foremost, it comes from a great place!
-The raw material is waste, so nothing new needs to be cultivated or cut down to create Infinna™.
+The raw material is textile waste, so nothing new needs to be cultivated or cut down to create Infinna™.
 It looks and feels soft and natural, and because it’s made from cellulose, it is completely biodegradable and doesn’t contain any microplastics.
-It has superior dye uptake compared to cotton and viscose as well as naturally occurring antimicrobial properties.
+It has superior dye uptake compared to cotton and viscose, as well as naturally occurring antimicrobial properties.

 What kinds of textiles can be made with Infinna™?

-What makes Infinna™ an environmentally friendly choice?
+What makes Infinna™ a sustainable choice?

 02Technology